bbatsov/metaredux/_posts/2021-04-08-meta-reduce-2021-0-still-in-lockdown.md

 Outside of OSS things have also been relatively quiet on my end:

+- I've been having some fun with algorithms and programming puzzles.
+This helps me feel like a real programmer, even if I don't do much programming on my day job.
 - I finished reading the Witcher books.
 I have to say I was quite disappointed by the final couple of books.
 - I've been educating myself a bit on blockchain technologies and cryptocurrencies.
 I'm just curious to learn more on the topic, I don't plan to invest anything in crypto.
 It's too much hype for my taste.
 - I caught up with "The Walking Dead".
 The show is getting worse every year.
+- I've started to watch the new "Snowpiercer" show, but I didn't like it.
+I think the movie was way better.
+- I watched "Zack Snyder's Justice League" and I have to admit is just as good as it was hyped to be.[^2] I didn't even notice that it was 4 hours long.
 - I bought myself a pair of [Audioengine A2+ speakers](https://audioengineusa.com/shop/wirelessspeakers/a2-wireless-computer-speakers/), as I wanted to enjoy better music now that I'm spending so much time at home.
 My initial impression of them is quite positive.
 - I've rediscovered "Counter-Strike" 20 years later.
 We've started playing a bit of CS with my co-workers as a bonding activity.
 It's just as fun as it used to be back in high-school.
 And I'm still the worst player in every team.
 - I've also been playing on and off "Rise of the Tomb Raider", but for some reason I'm not enjoying the game as much as the first one.
 Still, it's fun, and I can definitely recommend it to people fond of games like "Uncharted".